 The regional office should use IP 71152 to evaluate the licensee’s progress in addressing the CCI.

-he regional office request the licensee to perform an assessment of safety culture.
+The regional office may request the licensee to perform an assessment of safety culture.
 [C4] The regional office would typically request the licensee to perform an independent safety culture assessment.
 The regional office could decide that a safety culture assessment request is not necessary if the licensee has made reasonable progress in addressing the issue but has not yet met the specific CCI closure criteria.

 The regional office should review the licensee’s safety culture assessment using the IMC 2515, Appendix C, infrequently performed inspection procedure, IP 40100.
 The purpose of this inspection will be to confirm that the licensee is appropriately addressing any weaknesses identified by the safety culture assessment.
 The inspection results should be documented in an inspection report and can serve as a basis for closing the CCI in the next assessment letter.